 This is the most egregious accusation of all … because it’s a lie.
 Let me clarify.
 I don’t work with SDRs or BDRs because their roles are transactional.
-Account executives—whether in the SMB, mid-market, or enterprise space—are charged with getting qualified leads, getting into accounts, building relationships, doing top-notch work, and measuring the impact of their solution.
+Account executives—whether in the SMB, mid-market, or enterprise space—are charged with generating leads, getting into accounts, building relationships, doing top-notch work, and measuring the impact of their solution.
 Enterprise reps need to expand into other divisions in the organization.

 A sales lead generation technique like this easily expands.
 How many clients do any of these reps need?
 100, 50, 20, 5?
 It’s not thousands.
 Do the math.
 Say they need 20 new clients.
 Now quadruple that and ask 80 people for a referral.
 Conservatively, say half would like to help, but either they can’t think of anyone, or you haven’t clearly described your ideal client.
 Forty people make an introduction.
-With a minimum 50 percent conversion rate, there are your 20 new clients.
+With a minimum 50 percent referral conversion rate, there are your 20 new clients.

-Remember, these reps are still going to get leads that convert from inbound calls, demos, webinars, podcasts, conferences, and networking events.
+Remember, these reps are still going to get sales leads that convert from inbound calls, demos, webinars, podcasts, conferences, and networking events.
 But referrals are an intentional, proactive prospecting approach that sales reps own, and where all leads are qualified leads.
 That’s how referrals scale.

 How would you rather work?
 Cold calling prospects or talking to people who want to talk to you?